AustinGettel/vSphere-and-vCenter-setup/README.md

 Did it work?
 Great!
 That's it!
 You now have a homelab with a VM server on it!

+<h3>vCenter Cluster</h3>

 Now real quick, maybe you have more than 1 ESXi hypervisor, and want them all to work together?
 I hear you.
 We need to make a cluster to combine them together.
 This only take a moment.
 Right click on the vCenter IP on the left, and hit New DataCenter.
 Name it whatever you'd like, and leave the IP address alone.

 <img src="https://user-images.githubusercontent.com/106196315/171547485-7b41d756-3a97-48ec-8a0e-851152396361.png" width="500" height="300" />

-You're new datacenter in listed on the left under your vCenter IP address.
+You're new datacenter is listed on the left under your vCenter IP address.
 Right click the datacenter, and hit new cluster.

 <img src="https://user-images.githubusercontent.com/106196315/171547722-a001fea8-a8f9-4241-90ce-fe5296e62bf8.png" width="500" height="300" />